-Kingorama is a website the presents the works on Shahnameh, created and produced by award-winning artist Hamid Rahmanian.
+Kingorama is a website that presents the works on Shahnameh, created and produced by award-winning artist Hamid Rahmanian.
 It all started with an idea to bring the little-knowns stories of Shahnameh (The Book of Kings) to the West.
 Written by the Iranian poet Ferdowsi in the tenth century, Shahnameh weaves togethers Iran's ancient myths, epic stories and history into a great epic poem.

 Our goal is to present the tales of Shahnameh on a variety of platforms, so that it reaches a diverse audience across the globe.